-The search for a liquid schedule requires to partition the traffic into a set of non-overlapping mutually noncongesting transfers.
-The problem can also be formulated as a graph coloring problem [20], [21].
-Vertices of the graph are formed by transfers.
+The search for a liquid schedule requires to partition the traffic into a set of non-overlapping sets consisting of mutually non-congesting transfers.
+The problem can also be formulated as the problem of coloring the conflict graph [Beauquier97].
+Vertices of the conflict graph are formed by transfers.
 Edges between vertices represent congestions between transfers.

 Fig. 10 shows the graph whose vertices are to be colored for the collective data exchange of Fig. 1.
 Vertex $x{n,m}$ corresponds to a transfer from an emitting processor n to a receiving processor m.
-For example vertex $x{4,1}$ represents
+For example vertex $x{4,1}$ represents the transfer T4 \rightarrow R1={14, l11, l6}.

-These bold edges represent all congestions due to bottleneck link $l{11}$ the transfer $T4 \rightarrow R1 = \{l_4, l{11}, l_6\}$ .
 The bold edges of the graph show congestions of transfers due to specific bottleneck links.